iced-rs/rfcs/text/0000-focus-and-metadata .md

-# Focus & Metadata
+# Focus & Attributes
 >>> ## Status: Discovery

 ## Summary

-This proposal is for a shared attribute metadata API.
+This proposal is for a shared attributes API.
 It is intended to be used by the focus system, but is not limited to that use case.
+It is intended to be used by any system that needs to store or retrieve attributes on a component.

 Focus management is a complex topic and there are many different ways to handle it.
 This proposal is a possible solution that has closer parity with the browser runtime.

-The shared metadata API is not a way for users solve their state management problems.
+The shared attributes API is not a way for users solve their state management problems.
 It is a way for the Iced to provide a familiar API for the user while solving accessibility and focus management problems.

 ## Motivation